natechuchu/finger-jams/README.md

-# Virtual Instrument using Mediapipe and NN-Classifier
+# Virtual Instrument using MediaPipe and NN-Classifier

-This project utilizes a neural network classifier to classify 7 hand gestures from Mediapipe and OpenCV inputs.
+This project utilizes a neural network classifier to classify 7 hand gestures from MediaPipe and OpenCV inputs.
 Each combination of hand gestures and handness is mapped to one of 49 notes in the C major scale.

 ---